Generic Name: omeprazole (oh MEP ra zol)

 You should not use Prilosec OTC if you are allergic to it, or if:

-Ask a doctor or pharmacist if it is safe for you to use Prilosec OTC if you have other medical conditions, especially:
+Ask a doctor or pharmacist if Prilosec OTC is safe to use if you have:

 trouble or pain with swallowing;